conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ### Configuration

-Only the following topic properties can be set for the concentrated topics:
+The following list of topic properties are the only allowed properties for concentrated topics:
 - `partitions`
 - `cleanup.policy`
 - `retention.ms`